top of page

 Review of "To the Grave and Back: A Collection of Supernatural Tales" by Stephanie Scissom

 [Some typos and minor consistency issues, but not to the extent that it took away from the book as a whole.]
 I went in expecting horror more than anything else, but surprisingly, the tales that hooked me the most were the ones about finding (or rekindling old) love.
 The most common theme in To the Grave and Back is, in my opinion, rediscovering what was lost.
-I found it particularly cool how the stories had common imagery and names (maybe even a reference or two to previous
+I found it particularly cool how the stories had common imagery and names (maybe even a reference or two to previous s

-Review of "Mindlessly Massive (2026): Deluxe issue" from Foofaraw
+Review of "Mindlessly Massive (2026): Deluxe issue" from Foofaraw Press

 Review of "Vile Visions: Horror Stories: Volume Two" by Riley Odell

 Vile Visions: Volume Two is dark to the point where I occasionally wished I could cover my eyes (but then how would I read?)
 Which is most likely something you would look for in a horror book!
-The stories that hit the hardest were the ones rooted (perhaps too ) deeply in reality.
+The stories that hit the hardest were the ones rooted (perhaps too) deeply in reality.
 They reminded me of Dean from Supernatural saying: "Demons, I get.
 People are crazy."
 My favorite story was "THE LEARNING PROCESS," which is a truly creative and unique look at zombies.
-Other favori
+Other favorite

 Review of "Nightswimmer" by Joseph Olshan